andyfischer/nocopypaste/README.md

 Current state is that this project has a lot of random opinions and is changing rapidly.
 I'm expecting that people might want to see the project as an example but might not use it directly.

+If you're just curious about the prompts then they are here: [src/codeTasks.ts](./src/codeTasks.ts)

 # Setup #

  - `yarn install` or `npm install`